rieckpil/progmot/content/post/giving-my-first-talk.md

 After spending 30 minutes finalizing the talk title, elevator pitch, and description, I submitted the talk.

 I didn't think this was too big of an audience for an unknown speaker with zero experience on a public stage.
-I thought, "Let's submit the talk and see what happens" ...
+I thought, "Let's submit the talk and see what happens".

 ## Getting Accepted for the Conference